omniaintranet/OmniaDocsG2/general-assets/creating-app-templates/index.rst

 Custom steps
 ---------------
-If any custom steps has been developed for the creation of publishing apps, you can select them using this option.
+If any custom steps has been developed, you can select them using this option.
 Here's an example:

 .. image:: publishing-edit-custom-steps-v7.png